tambien/InteractiveMusic/week_00/README.md

 # WEEK 0

 * Intros
+* Organized Sound
 * History / Context
-* Organized Sound
 * Implementations
 * _Thought Music_ Experiment
 * _Cobra_ Experiement
-* "Notes"
+* ASSIGNMENT: "Notes"

 ## WHAT IS MUSIC?

-> "the science or art of ordering tones or sounds in succession, in combination, and in temporal relationships to produce a composition having unity and continuity"
+> "the science or art of ordering tones or sounds in succession, in combination, and in temporal relationships to produce a composition having unity and continuity" \*
 >
 > Webster's Collegiate Dictionary

+\*I don't like this definition.

 >"Music is organized sound."
 >